Animeshbubun/Design_Principles_For_Tableau/README.md

 I have sorted the sub-categories based on the field of profit ratio.
 I have put the loss making units at the top and since we have sorted the data, it is easy for us to know what the 3 top loss making units are.
 I have also labelled the data so that the right information can be known.
 I have put the percentage form, and accordingly know how much loss we are seeing.

+**How to use this repository?**

+In this I have put 2 files, Persona and Tableau.

+Persona: This describes what our target audience wants to see in the data visualization.

+Tableau: Since I have used the Tableau Software, I have put the online link to the visualization.
+You can download the links and then use it.

+Thanks a Lot!!!!!